MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 You can configure your app to access meeting transcripts across the tenant.
 In this case, the meeting organizer doesn't need to install your app in the Teams meeting chat.
 When organization-wide application permissions are authorized by tenant administrator, your app can read and access transcripts for all meetings in the tenant.

-To learn about the permissions can be granted to your app, see [Online meeting permissions](/graph/permissions-reference.md#online-meetings-permissions).
+To learn about the organization-wide application permissions can be granted to your app, see [Online meeting permissions](/graph/permissions-reference.md#online-meetings-permissions).

 ### Use meeting-specific RSC application permissions